codetotti/cloudify-nodecellar-docker-example/README.md

 This might take a while to execute.
 It needs to install download the Docker images and then it will create the containers.

 When it is finished, you can open a browser to 127.0.0.1 and you will see the Nodecellar application.

+# Running the example inside of a manager

+If you want to use a manager to deploy the example, start out by initializing:

+`cfy init`

+Now tell Cloudify, the URL of your manager:

+`cfy use -t your-manager-ip`

+Upload the blueprint:

+`cfy blueprints upload -p docker-openstack-blueprint.yaml -b nodecellar-docker`

+Create a deployment:

+`cfy deployments create -b nodecellar-docker -d deploy-blueprint`

+Now you can execute it:

+`cfy executions start -w install`

+Again this may take a few moments to run, but when you are finished, you can direct a browser to the virtual machine created by the execution and you will see Nodecellar there.